Anglo-Saxon conquest of Britain

-Britians no longer had the strong arm of Rome to protect them.
+Britons no longer had the strong arm of Rome to protect them.
 They had to stand up for themselves and fight those tribes who attacked their land.
 Of these the most deadly were the Angles and Saxons.
-As we have seen, they came at first to help the Britains repel the warlike Picts in return for promises of land.
-It was soon quite clear that the unfortunate Britains had set a thief to catch a thief.
-Then began the long bloody struggle between the Celts (or Britains) and the English, as the Anglo-Saxons were now called.
+As we have seen, they came at first to help the Britons repel the warlike Picts in return for promises of land.
+It was soon quite clear that the unfortunate Britons had set a thief to catch a thief.
+Then began the long bloody struggle between the Celts (or Britons) and the English, as the Anglo-Saxons were now called.
 Out of the darkness of these days emerges the shining figure of Arthur.

 The stories of his noble deeds have stirred the hearts of men and women throughout the ages.
 Arthur was a Briton, trained as a Roman soldier.
 He is said to have won 12 victories over the invading English, the last and greatest of which was at Mount Badon, near Swindon, in about A D 500.
 The historical Arthur may not have been like the King Arthur of legend with his Knights of the Round Table, but he was certainly a great soldier and patriot.